hoangHEDSPI/interview_task/README.md

-# Interview questions
+# leetcode-and-more
-My solutions for some interview questions that appeared on codesignal (codefights), hackerrank, leetcode,...
+My solutions for problems on leetcode and some other online judge sites (hackerrank, codesignal,...)
+Solutions are written in random programming languges